-Over time, dirt, carbon deposits, and poor-quality fuel can affect the way your vehicle performs.
-That is where cleaning the fuel injectors and the full fuel system can make a real difference.
-A clean system helps your engine run smoother, improves fuel economy, and can even extend the life of important engine components.
+Dirt, carbon deposits and even a lack of quality gasoline can impact the performance of your vehicle over time.
+It’s here that a whole fuel system or fuel injector cleaning can make a difference.
+A clean system can make your engine run smoother, give better fuel economy and even extend the life of key engine components.

 What Is Fuel Cleaning?

-Fuel cleaning is the process of removing dirt, carbon build-up, and harmful deposits from the fuel system.
-This usually includes cleaning fuel injectors, fuel lines, and other parts that deliver fuel to the engine.
+Fuel cleaning involves the removal of dirt, carbon deposits and harmful deposits from the fuel system.
+This typically involves fuel injector, fuel line and other fuel delivery system cleaning.

-Fuel injectors spray fuel into the engine in precise amounts.
-When they become blocked or dirty, the spray pattern changes.
+Fuel injectors are small devices that inject fuel into the engine in controlled quantities.
+The spray pattern will change if they become blocked or dirty.
 As a result, the engine does not burn fuel properly.

-In simple terms, a clean fuel system means:
+The simple definition of a clean fuel system is:

 - Better engine response